“She is smaller than you might think and totally unpretentious.”

 The girls broke out even, orchestra-wise.
 Maria had more players, but Judy’s 30 or so under Mort Lindsey’s direction made more noise.
 The more noise, the better Judy sings.

-May 6, 1970: The now legendary MGM auction was making headlines.
+May 6, 1970: The now-legendary MGM auction was making headlines.
 The auction opened on May 3rd with the first day of the sale devoted to “Antiques and Furniture.”
-The entire event lasted for 18 days, each day split into categories that included three days of “Antiques and Furniture”; two days of the larger props such as the “Cotton Blossom” paddle wheel steamer from Showboat (1951) and various wagons, tanks, buses, statuary, more furniture and props and even portable dressing rooms; a day devoted to weaponry ranging from Roman swords and armor to more recentl rifles and hand guns; a day devoted to “Nursery” including trees, bushes, flowers and other plants; and of course the big day on May 17th which was devoted to “Star Wardrobe” and included what was then assumed to be the only pair of Ruby Slippers that Judy wore in The Wizard of Oz (1939).
+The entire event lasted for 18 days, each day split into categories that included three days of “Antiques and Furniture”; two days of the larger props such as the “Cotton Blossom” paddlewheel steamer from Showboat (1951), and various wagons, tanks, buses, statuary, more furniture and props, and even portable dressing rooms; a day devoted to weaponry ranging from Roman swords and armor to more recent rifles and handguns; a day devoted to “Nursery” including trees, bushes, flowers, and other plants; and of course, the big day on May 17th which was devoted to “Star Wardrobe” and included what was then assumed to be the only pair of Ruby Slippers that Judy wore in The Wizard of Oz (1939).

 May 6, 2020: Strike Up The Band on Turner Classic Movies.